 After driving through scenic countryside, we arrive at Marapana Wildlife World.
 The place was popular tourist destination for those who wanted to see native Australian animals.
 Despite of its wildlife theme, this place is actually akin to a zoo, where they held many native animals such as kangaroo or koala in an enclosed area.

 The difference is all animals are not placed in confined space, and instead allowed to roam free within the wildlife park’s fenced compound.

 The estate had a very vast space where animals can roam around freely as if they’re in the wild.

-Visitors can come and explore the area, and can interact with the animals either by hugging koala or feeding the kangaroo.
+Visitors could come and explore the area, and interact with the animals either by hugging koala or feeding the kangaroo.

 Feeding the kangaroo.